NEVIN BROTHERS Thomas J. and John ( Wm John aka Jack)

 The Electoral Roll of the Electoral District of North Hobart, year commencing 11th April, 1884, showed this entry:

 Particulars of Qualification: H.M.
 Government

 Nevin, William John: Electoral Roll for North Hobart 1884.

 mfmN206 Tasmania Electoral Roll

-The Royal Arms insignia on this document and which appeared on all government documents in 19th century Tasmania also appeared on Thomas Nevin’s studio stamps printed on the verso of convict identification photos taken at the Port Arthur and Hobart Town gaols, and on several of his portraits of people who may have been prison officials. e.g James Boyd, and A. H. Boyd.
+The Royal Arms insignia on this document and which appeared on all government documents in 19th century Tasmania also appeared on Thomas Nevin’s government contractor studio stamp when printed on the verso of convict identification photos taken at the Port Arthur prison and Hobart Town Gaol for the Municipal Police Office, Hobart Town Hall, and on several of his portraits of officials and their families in the employ of the Hobart City Corporation (Mayor’s Office, Hobart Town Hall).

 Family solicitor and mentor to the Nevin brothers, Attorney-General W. R. Giblin (1840-1887)

 Photo copyright © KLW NFC Imprint 2008 ARR